 See my HD camera recommendations here: https://oscarliang.com/action-camera/

-Some cameras integrate the gyro data into the video file, making it easy to use with Gyroflow.
-However, other cameras (such as the Runcam Thumb) record gyro data in a separate CSV file, which you’ll need to load manually into Gyroflow.
-Check your camera’s manual to determine how it records gyro data.
+Most of these cameras embed the gyro data directly into the video file, making it easy to use with Gyroflow—just drag and drop the video into the app.
+However, some cameras (like the Runcam Thumb) record gyro data in a separate CSV file, which you’ll need to import manually into Gyroflow.
+Check your camera’s manual for details on how it records and stores gyro data.

 Importing Video